-Let´s say that we change perspective from the “plate-finder” as to look at the mindreading of the person who left the plate.
+Let´s say that we change perspective from the “plate-finder” to look at the mindreading of the person who left the plate.
 What the person who left the plate can do when using the mindreading on a distance (also known as the act of imagining), is that he or she can “see” things before they happen, and know, before the “plate-finder” knows, how the “plate-finder” will react when seeing the plate of leftovers.
-Based on the beliefs of knowing what will happen, even if they haven´t happened, the “plate-leaver” can come to an inference and keep away from the “plate-finder” due to increased emotions of anxiety.
+Based on the beliefs of knowing what will happen, even if they haven´t happened, the “plate-leaver” can make an inference and keep away from the “plate-finder” due to increased emotions of anxiety.
 While staying away from the “plate-finder”, based on beliefs, the hypothesising will continue until he or she can come to an inference that soothes the radiator to cool down, which will indicate a feeling of control that will make the person who left the plate returning to the “plate-finder”.

-As we might wonder why a plate of leftovers can cause such an anxiety.
+As we might wonder why a plate of leftovers can cause such anxiety.
 Let´s say that we meet the “plate-leaver” at a café while the mindreading about the plate of leftovers is in the process and we ask what he or she is up to.
 Depending on a new mindreading directed towards us, we are likely to hear the person constructing a narrative that will give the behaviour a meaning.
 It doesn´t have to be true as it´s up to each person to make an inference about someone else´s mindreading, as who are we and what meanings will we create from hearing about the plate?
 However, if we would like to make a “Hitchcock-construction” and, in passing, put a plate of leftovers in front of the “plate-leaver” at the cafe, we would probably refresh memories and emotions and extend the duration of mindreading.